sunpy/ndcube/joss_paper/paper.md

 different cubes with the same lengths to be marked as 'aligned'.
 This enables these axes on all constituent cubes to be sliced at the `NDCollection` level.
-One application of this is linking derived data products, e.g. a spectral image cube and a Doppler map derived from one of its spectral lines.
+One application of this is linking derived data products, for example, a spectral image cube and a Doppler map derived from one of its spectral lines.
 Marking both cubes' spatial axes as 'aligned' and slicing the `NDCollection` rather than the two cubes separately, simplifies the extraction of regions of